Lightning-Universe/lightning-flash/docs/source/integrations/baal.rst

   </div>

-Active Learning is an AI sub-field focusing on adding human in the loop.
+Active Learning is a sub-field in AI, focusing on adding a human in the learning loop.
-The most uncertain samples will be labelled to accelerate model training cycle.
+The most uncertain samples will be labelled by the human to accelerate the model training cycle.

 .. raw:: html